 Saint Paul's is wheelchair accessible to all areas.

-Saint Paul's La Cocina Alegra (Cheery Kitchen) is a Designated Jubilee Ministry Center
+Saint Paul's La Cocina Alegra (Happy Kitchen) is a Designated Jubilee Ministry Center

 Serving breakfast two mornings per week, Tuesdays and Fridays, to anyone who is hungry.
 Staffed by volunteers from K-State Canterbury Episcopal Ministry on Tuesdays and members of Seven Dolors Roman Catholic Church, and the Manhattan Unitarian Society on Fridays.